MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03_Automate_deployment_by_using_ACSS.md

 ### Task 1: Address the vCPU requirements in the target Azure subscription

-You do not need to complete this task if you have already implemented all of [the AZ-120 lab prerequisites](https://github.com/MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/blob/master/Instructions/AZ-120_Lab00_Prerequisites.md).
+You do not need to complete this task if you have already implemented all of [the AZ-120 lab prerequisites](https://github.com/MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/blob/master/Instructions/AZ-120_Lab00_Prerequisites.md).<TODO - is this task necessary?
+If the prerequisites are provided, we should be able to assume they are being met, right?>

 To complete this lab (as described), you will need a Microsoft Azure subscription with the vCPU quotas that accommodate deployment of the following virtual machines: